DataDog/integrations-core/docs/dev/oauth_for_data_integrations.md

    If successful, this request returns an API key that you should securely save so you can use it to submit data into Datadog on behalf of the user. **You cannot access this API key value again after the initial request response**.

+8. Test that your OAuth client will work across multiple [Datadog sites][8] by kicking off authorization from a non-US1 Datadog account:
+   - If you do not have access to a Sandbox account in a different site, please contact marketplace@datadog.com.
+   - Export your app manifest from the account in the *original* Datadog site by navigating to the app you've created in the Developer Platform, clicking the gear icon in the top right and clicking "Export App Manifest".
+   - In your account in the *new* Datadog site, navigate to the Developer Platform and import your app manifest from step 2.
+   - Use this set of oauth client credentials (id and secret) to test that customers in this new data center can authorize the oauth client

-8. Test any additional scopes that you’ve requested access for.
+9. Test any additional scopes that you’ve requested access for.

 ### Publish the OAuth client

-In order to publish an OAuth client, you need to open a pull request for your data integration in either the [`integrations-extras`][5] or [Marketplace][6] GitHub repositories.
+In order to publish an OAuth client, you first need to open a pull request for your data integration in either the [`integrations-extras`][5] or [Marketplace][6] GitHub repositories.

+As a part of your pull request, please update your README file with an **uninstallation** section under `## Setup` that includes the following instructions (along with any custom instructions you would like to add):

+- To ensure this integration is fully uninstalled, revoke authorization in the Configure tab of this tile or in [OAuth Apps](https://app.datadoghq.com/organization-settings/oauth-applications) within Organization Settings in Datadog.
+- Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page](https://app.datadoghq.com/organization-settings/api-keys).

 To start the publishing process in the [Developer Platform][4]: